What are Triads?

 Triad season starts on Tuesday, 1st November, running throughout the winter and ending on the 28th February.
 The three half hourly (HH) settlement periods with the highest UK system demand, separated by at least 10 days will be the confirmed Triads, announced by National Grid once Triad season has ended.
 National Grid then use the confirmed Triads to calculate TNUoS (Transmission Network Use of System) charges for demand customers with HH meters.

-Our Triad services:
+Our Triad services

-Our dedicated Energy Management Centre can alert you when a Triad is possible, so you can prepare and react accordingly – read how Saint-Gobain UK "powered down" to reduce Triad costs
+SmartestEnergy issue daily email and/or text alerts as part of our Triad warning service to help our customers manage their operations around potential Triad periods.
+Our dedicated Energy Management Centre alerts our customers when a Triad is possible, so you can prepare and react accordingly – read how Saint-Gobain UK "powered down" to reduce Triad costs